 1) Eliminate misinformation, understand the latest market conditions

-Although seeing rents and home prices increase can be frustrating, there’s a positive for renters.
+Although seeing rents and home prices increase can be frustrating, there's a positive for renters.
 Most landlords are incapable of increasing rents as fast as the market.
-The reasons are due to kindness, ineptitude, and laws.
+The reasons are due to kindness, ineptitude, laws, and laziness.

 In a rising market, the difference between current market rent and the rent you are paying is your “profit” and a landlord's “loss.”
 Your profit is what you save by not having to pay market rent.
 A landlord's loss is the opportunity cost of not earning market rents.
 The longer you rent a place, usually the larger your profit grows and vice versa for the landlord.